Health Editor’s Note: Some words for thought…Carol

 The Real Loser in the Midterms: Individuality

 by Marilyn M. Singleton, MD, JD

-After the election, sappy statements on social media exhort us to bow down in praise that the first minority this or the first woman that was elected and how this means we have catapulted our nation out of the Neanderthal era.
+After the election, sappy statements on social media exhort us to bow down in praise that the first minority or the first woman that was elected and how this means we have catapulted our nation out of the Neanderthal era.
 Funny how no one mentions Young Kim’s victory – but she is not a Democrat so it does not count.
 It’s funny how no one cheered women of color when Condoleeza Rice was secretary of state.
-Instead she was called an Aunt Jemima and a house nigga’ in a nationally syndicated cartoon.
+Instead, she was called an Aunt Jemima and a house nigga’ in a nationally syndicated cartoon.

 Now it is acceptable to call young conservative black students enjoying their visit with President Trump “N-words in Maggot hats” and ridicule them as “props.”
 What racist insults!
 Undoubtedly, the prominently positioned little black boy at the Affordable Care Act signing just happened to be strolling outside the White House East Room.